What is therapeutic yoga?

 How does therapeutic yoga differ from yoga offered at health clubs or yoga studios?

 Just like taking a regular yoga class, doing therapeutic yoga is an investment in your health and well-being.
 With therapeutic yoga, however, Michelle will work with you one on one—not in a group—to develop specific movements suited to your individual needs and abilities.
 Michelle uses yogic guidelines and techniques for breathing and for body awareness, movement, alignment, and healing to restore your body’s overall health balance.

 Do I need to have experience doing yoga before a therapeutic yoga session?

 You do not need any experience in yoga before working with Michelle.
-She will meet you where you are and design a home practice based on your physical condition and abilities.
+She will meet you where you are and design a home practice based on your personal goals, physical condition and abilities.

 What are Michelle’s therapeutic yoga sessions like?

-The initial session begins with a structural assessment of your posture and condition.
-Michelle bases her assessment on your breathing, movement ability, and your body’s physical alignment.
-Next, she creates a unique practice for you involving specific movements suited to your individual needs.
+The initial session begins with a thorough assessment of your needs including structural posture and condition.
+Michelle bases her assessment on your own goals, breathing, movement ability, and your body’s physical alignment.
+Next, she creates a unique practice for you involving specific yoga techniques and movements suited to your individual needs.
 Michelle helps you with each of the movements, making sure you know how to do them properly and safely.
 She will also draw simple pictures depicting each of the movements in your custom-designed practice, which you then take home to do on your own.
 During follow-up sessions, Michelle will adapt your practice as you progress and experience changes and improvements in your condition.

 How many sessions will I need?